 Many years ago, I was practicing psychology whilst studying for an MA in Creative Writing; this combination of professional qualifications led me to develop a specialism in narrative psychology.
-I then developed an innovative intensive training course in the subject for an organisation which offered Continuing Professional Development for clinical psychologists and other health professionals within the NHS.
+I then developed an innovative and unique intensive training course in the subject (focusing, unusually in the field of narrative therapy at the time, on working with myth and fairy tales) for an organisation which offered Continuing Professional Development for clinical psychologists and other health professionals within the NHS.
 And in my own practice, I worked with myth, story and therapeutic writing to encourage lasting and meaningful transformation in my clients.
 Although I don’t see individual clients right now, my ongoing work and writing sits firmly at the interface of psychology and myth.

 That work is inspired by an early and abiding love, and later formal study, of literature, mythology and folklore.
 To deepen that expertise even further, I’m currently completing a Master’s degree in Celtic Studies at the University of Wales Trinity St David (a wonderfully broad education, but I’m specialising in Celtic concepts of and voyages to the Otherworld, women in medieval times, and the Irish and Welsh origins of the Grail and Arthurian mythology).
 Years ago I learned to tell those myths and stories I grew up with: stories which today I use not only to enchant, but to inspire transformation in listeners.
 I tell stories to individuals, small groups, and larger audiences, drawing attention to the ways in which they can lead us to wilder and more authentic ways of being in the world, and to a sense of deep belonging.
 Mostly I offer original re-tellings of traditional myths, but sometimes I work with my own stories.